Fillon affair: Defections and expansion of case (5 March–April 2017)

 On the morning of 14 March, Fillon was placed under formal investigation for misuse of public funds, embezzlement, and failure to comply with HATVP disclosure requirements.
 On 16 March the investigation into Fillon, delegated to three investigative judges, was extended to "aggravated fraud, forgery, and falsification of records".
 In particular, the probe seeks to determine whether documents seized during a search of the National Assembly in March were forged in order to corroborate the veracity of Penelope Fillon's work as a parliamentary assistant.
 The investigation was also expanded into possible influence-peddling related to Fillon's consulting firm 2F Conseil, which was previously hired by billionaire Marc Ladreit de Lacharrière, owner of the Revue des deux Mondes, which employed Penelope Fillon.
 In 2013 de Lacharrière also provided a €50,000 loan to François Fillon, who failed to declare it as legally required.
 On 24 March, Marc Joulaud, Fillon's former substitute, was formally placed under investigation for embezzlement of public funds.
 Penelope Fillon was placed under formal investigation for complicity in and concealment of embezzlement and misuse of public funds, as well as aggravated fraud, on 28 March.

 On 10 April, Mediapart revealed that Penelope Fillon had in fact been paid by the National Assembly starting in 1982, not 1986 as earlier claimed by François Fillon.
 The edition of Le Canard enchaîné set for publication on 12 April later revealed that François Fillon secured his then-fiancée a job three times the minimum wage in a Parisian ministry as early as 1980, while he was serving as deputy chief of staff to Minister of Defence Joël Le Theule; her contract only ended when Fillon's party lost power to the Socialists, after 15 months.

 Trial and conviction

 The trial on corruption charges began in February 2020. and lasted until late June.
 Fillon was convicted and sentenced to five years, of which three were suspended.
 His wife Penelope would also be convicted and given a three year suspended sentence.
 On 9 May 2022, a French appeals court reduced Fillon's prison sentence shortened to four years with three years suspended.
 Penelope would be given a suspended two-year prison sentence for the embezzlement charge.
 The court maintained fines of €375,000 for each of them.
+His lawyer, François-Henri Briard spoke about the lack of impartiality of the criminal proceedings brought against him in 2017, which would be ‘without doubt unprecedented in French judicial history’.